-It’s a straightforward enough recipe, but it’s one that’s taken me a few attempts to get just right.
-Traditional German variations of the dish often use herbs such as marjoram or thyme or involve spring onions, paprika or even tomato purée, all of which I think overcomplicate a dish that should be all about the main ingredients – the pork and the seasonal mushrooms.
-These traditional recipes also usually add meat or vegetable stock, which I find makes the sauce far too runny.
-Having fiddled around with various ingredients over time, the recipe I’m sharing here is the version that I like best of all – and the one that finally got the seal of approval from my German husband.
+This is a straightforward enough recipe, but it’s one that’s taken me a few attempts to get just right.
+Traditional German variations of the dish often use herbs such as marjoram or thyme, or involve spring onions, paprika or even tomato purée, all of which I think overcomplicate a dish that should be all about the very main ingredients – the pork and the seasonal mushrooms.
+In terms of taste, it really makes all the difference to buy high welfare pork from your local butcher rather than a cheap packet of meat from the supermarket, and although you can really use any kind of mushrooms in the sauce, wild ones add a depth of earthy, almost nutty flavour.
+The very traditional German recipes also usually add meat or vegetable stock, which I find makes the sauce far too runny: I prefer a sauce that’s a little more manageable on the plate (though I’m guaranteed to spill some of the sauce on my way to the table regardless).
+Having fiddled around with various ingredients over time, the recipe I’m sharing here is the version that I like best of all – and the one that got a proper stamp of approval from my husband.

-You can use any mushrooms you fancy for this recipe but I love the flavour and texture of chanterelles (Pfifferlinge); and they do turn the dish into something a little bit special.
-Just be sure you spend a bit of time carefully brushing all the dirt off them – no one likes a mouthful of grit for dinner!
+If you’re using wild mushrooms for this dish, do spend a bit of time carefully brushing all the dirt off them – I use a pastry brush: no one likes a mouthful of grit in their dinner.

 Schweinemedaillons mit Pfifferlingerahmsoße

 300g pork loin (Schweinelende), sliced into 3cm thick medallions